CASE STUDY

 The Stollery Children's Hospital Foundation raises funds to support the Stollery Children's Hospital in Edmonton.

-Teddy Bear Funf Fst is the Foundation's most accessible signature event: a 5km fun run, walk, or roll at Rundle Park, paired with a Teddy Bear Fun Pack, a participant T-shirt, on-site entertainment, and a picnic lunch.
-Where some of Stollery's other events carry a $500 ticket price, Teddy Bear Fun Fest is deliberately built for families, the kind of event where kids ask their parents and grandparents for a small donation, rather than corporate donors writing large cheques.
+Teddy Bear Fun Fest is the Foundation's most accessible signature event: a 5km fun run, walk, or roll at Rundle Park, paired with a Teddy Bear Fun Pack, a participant T-shirt, on-site entertainment, and a picnic lunch.
+Where some of Stollery's other events carry a $500 ticket price, Teddy Bear Fun Fest is deliberately built for families, the kind of event where kids ask their parents and grandparents for a small donation, rather than corporate donors writing large checks.

 Every participant who raises $75 or more receives that year's limited-edition teddy bear—a different design each year, alternating between two namesake bears, Dan and Carol.
-In 2026, the team added a dedicated kids' incentive: any child raising $10 increments up to $150 unlocked extra prizes, recognising that the people closest to Stollery's mission—the kids themselves—were also the easiest to motivate with a small, achievable ask.
+In 2026, the team added a dedicated kids' incentive: any child raising $15 increments up to $150 unlocked extra prizes, recognizing that the people closest to Stollery's mission, the kids themselves, were also the easiest to motivate with a small, achievable ask.

 The challenge: Hundreds of participants, almost no fundraising